// Remember

 public List<wrapper>lstw = new List<wrapper>();

-// Get method calling from PageBlockTable and return the list of wrapper to Table
+// Get method calling from PageBlockTable and return the list of

 public List<wrapper>getLstwrapperIntString() {